Godfrey Boate: Career

-Godfrey went to school in Dublin and attended the University of Dublin where he matriculated in 1692.
+Godfrey went to school in Dublin and attended Trinity College Dublin where he matriculated in 1692.
 He entered Gray's Inn the same year and was called to the Irish Bar.
 He seems to have had no interest in politics, and was the only Irish judge of his generation never to have sat in the Irish House of Commons.
 After a brief period as Master in Chancery, he became Prime Serjeant in 1716.
 The following year he became third justice of the Court of King's Bench (Ireland); Francis Elrington Ball, in his definitive study of the pre-independence Irish judiciary, thought that Boate was unqualified to be a judge, an opinion with which Jonathan Swift, who knew and loathed Boate, would most certainly have agreed.
 Sir Richard Levinge, 1st Baronet, Chief Justice of the Irish Common Pleas, also had a very poor opinion of Boate, as he did of almost all of his colleagues on the Bench.